 By the Project for Excellence in Journalism

-For each of the media sectors studied, we examine six different areas — audience trends, economics, ownership, newsroom investment, digital journalism and alternative news outlets.
-We aggregate as much publicly available data as is possible in one place and include original content analysis.
-In addition to numerous new charts of data, most charts from earlier reports are updated and still available.
+For each of the nine sectors studied, we examine developments in five different distinct areas—audience, economics, newsroom investment, ownership and digital journalism—and, often, alternative outlets as well.
+We aggregate as much publicly available data as possible in one place and include original content analysis.
+In addition to numerous new charts of data, most compilations from earlier reports are updated and still available.

+Our goal is to be a resource for the public, journalists, students, academics, those in government and those who want to use the news culture to communicate.
 People can approach the material in this report in several ways.
-They can go directly to the medium about which they are most concerned — say local television news — and drive vertically through it.
-Or they can focus on a particular issue — audience trends, for example — and move horizontally across different media sectors to see where Americans are going for news.
-Or they can move across the introductory overviews of each sector.
+They can go directly to the medium about which they are most concerned — say, local television news — and drive vertically through it.
+Or they can focus on a particular issue — audience trends, for example — and move horizontally across different media sectors to see how consumption of news and information is changing.
+They can move across the introductory overviews of each sector.
 They can flip back and forth between our narrative and the interactive charts and tabular material.
 Or they can work through the statistics for themselves, making their own charts, answering their own questions, in effect creating their own reports.

 Our desire in this study is to answer questions we imagine any reader would find important, to help clarify the strengths and weaknesses of the available data, and to identify what is not yet answerable.

-The study is the work of the Project for Excellence in Journalism, a nonpartisan and non-political institute that studies the press and is part of the Pew Research Center in Washington.
-The study is funded by the Pew Charitable Trusts.
+The study is the work of the Pew Research Center’s Project for Excellence in Journalism, a nonpartisan and nonpolitical institute that studies the information revolution.
+PEJ is one of seven initiatives that make up the Pew Research Center in Washington, D.C.
+The center and this work are funded by the Pew Charitable Trusts.
 The chapters were written by the Project’s staff, with the exception of the chapter on newspapers, which was written with the help of a co-author.
 All of the chapters also benefit from the input of teams of readers who are experts in each media sector.

 Our aim is a research report, not an argument.
 Where the facts are clear, we hope we have not shied from explaining what they reveal, making clear what is proved and what is only suggested.
 We hope that we are not seen as taking sides.
-Our intention is to inform, not to persuade.
+Our intention is to inform, not to persuade, and where we interpret data to draw conclusions, our goal is to do so in a way that is fully supported by the data, and only when those data are clear.